 Applications can be emailed to the City at mrainfo@cabq.gov.
 Applications must be submitted as one pdf.
-The pdf attachment must be less than 10MG.
+The pdf attachment must be less than 10MG; alternatively, applicants may submit larger-sized applications using a virtual link (such as FTP or Box).
 You will receive an email confirming receipt with 24 hours.
 If you do not receive a confirmation email, please call the MRA office.

-3. Staff Analysis and Recommendation.
+4. Staff Analysis and Recommendation.
 Projects will be analyzed according to the Criteria for RTAs, which are included in this packet.
 The staff analysis, all materials submitted, and any public comments received will be transmitted to the ADC one week before the public meeting.
 Staff will send the applicant a copy of the staff analysis via email.